Quick, Let's Get Married: Production

 The film was produced by Rogers's husband William Marshall in an attempt to revive her screen career.
 The production was filmed in Jamaica, West Indies, at a movie studio Rogers and Marshall had built as a joint venture with the Jamaican government.
 It was the only film that resulted from that venture.
+It was the last of three films in which Rogers appeared with Milland.

 The film had a troubled production, with original director Victor Stoloff being replaced by Dieterle.
 It was Elliot Gould's first film role.

+The film did employ local actors in Jamaica, and included footage from Bog Walk, Hermitage Dam and Spanish Town.

+Rogers noted that she never would have done such a production had the producer not been her husband, pointing out that his first attempt at film production was also his last.
+The disaster cost Rogers her longtime friendship with director William Dieterle, screenwriter Allan Scott, and co-star Ray Milland.

 Release

 The film was originally a limited release in 1964 titled The Confession.
-It was then retitled Seven Different Ways and was finally released in 1971 as Quick, Let's Get Married.
+It was not successful and was shelved until the 1970s, when it was rereleased during a period of Elliott Gould's popularity, since he appeared briefly in the film.
+It was retitled as Seven Different Ways and then again released in 1971 as Quick, Let's Get Married.

 Critical reception

 VideoHound's Golden Movie Retriever said, "Quick, let's not watch this movie.
 Even the people who made it must have hated it; they waited seven years to release it."